tejas-2232/golang/README.md

 7. Go has a large and growing community of developers and is used by many well-known companies, including Google, Uber, and Dropbox.

 <hr>

+### Important points to remember

+1. Go is statically typed which means - the type of variable must be decaled before it is used

+2. Go has built-in garbage collector - it automatically frees up memory when it is no longer required

+3. Go has strong support of concurrency - allows developers to write efficient and scalable code for multicore & distributed system

+4. It has minimalistic syntax - that is easy to learn and read

+5. It has a fast compiler - generates code that is optimized for modern hardware architectures

+6. It has standard library that provides support for a wide range of functionalty including networking, encryption  and file handling